sjyangkevin/Yolo-v3/README.md

-# Yolo-based object detection library
+# An object detection library